MeriamBi/ProductsAppFlutter/README.md

 - Navigate to the project directory and run the app using the following command:
    `flutter run`
-   This will launch the app on the connected emulator or device.
+   This will launch the app on the connected emulator.

 ## Features
 - Browse a list of cars